rs2416/SensingandIoT/README.md

 > * **EDA.csv**             Example sweat response data.
 > * **HR.csv**              Example heart rate data CSV.

-**Note**: the script files which involve API requests will not run without the API keys and credentials files.
+**Dependencies**: selenium, chromedriver.exe, webdriver-manager, os,gspread, google-api-python-client, google-auth-httplib2, google-auth-oauthlib, gspread oauth2client, datetime, pickle and pygsheets.
+The script files which involve API requests will not run without the API keys and credentials files.
 These have not been committed to GitHub.
-**Dependencies**:

 ### 2. Internet of Things (Data Analysis and Website)